entropy-z/entropy-z.github.io/_posts/2024-11-07-advanced-module-stomping-heap-stack-enc.md

 # Agent: SleepObf + Stomping

-We will start the sleep obfuscation chain by changing the RX area's address to RW, then writing with the module's backup, reverting to RX, and then sleeping:
+We will start the sleep obfuscation chain by changing the RX area's address to ``RW``, then writing with the module's backup, reverting to ``RX``, and then sleeping:

 ```c
     RopProtRw.Rip = Instance()->Win32.VirtualProtect;